Search results for

 Disable Bixby by removing its side button shortcut and turning off the "Hi, Bixby" wake word.
 Change the side button shortcut by going to Settings > Advanced features > Side button > Press and hold, and select Power off menu.

-Now turn off the "Hi, Bixby" wake word by going to Settings > Advanced features > Bixby > Voice wake-up and toggle the feature Off.
+Now turn off the "Hi, Bixby" wake word by going to Settings > Advanced features > Bixby > Voice registration, and under Voice wake-up, select Off.

 JUMP TO KEY SECTIONS

-The Bixby button is placed right below the volume keys on the right side of Samsung’s Galaxy S23, S22, S21, S20, and Note 20 phones and on the left side of the Note 10 phones.
-It’s also the power button for those phones.
-Bixby is activated by long-pressing on that button, but you may just want it to be your power button.
+The Bixby button is placed right below the volume keys on the right side of Samsung’s Galaxy S25, S24, S23, S22, S21, S20, and Note 20 phones and on the left side of the Note 10 phones.
+It’s now known as the side button, and you can use it to activate Bixby.
+You may just want it to be your power button, though.
 Here’s how to disable Bixby altogether on that button.

 How to disable the Bixby button: